sparkbold-learn/sql-join-tables-readme-houston-web-082718/README.md

 Let's break down the above query:

-* `SELECT Owners.name` - Here, we declare the column data that we want to actually have returned to us.
+* `SELECT owners.name` - Here, we declare the column data that we want to actually have returned to us.
-* `FROM Owners` - Here, we specify the table whose column we are querying.
+* `FROM owners` - Here, we specify the table whose column we are querying.
-* `INNER JOIN cats_owners ON Owners.id = cats_owners.owner_id` - Here, we are joining the `cats_owners` table on the `Owners` table.
+* `INNER JOIN cats_owners ON owners.id = cats_owners.owner_id` - Here, we are joining the `cats_owners` table on the `owners` table.
 We are telling our query to look for owners whose `id` column matches up to the `owner_id` column in the `cats_owners` table.
 * `WHERE cats_owners.cat_id = 3;` - Here, we are adding an additional condition to our query.
 We are telling our query to look at the `cats_owners` table rows where the value of the `cat_id` column is `3`.
-Then, *for those rows only*, cross reference the `owner_id` column value with the `id` column in the Owners table.
+Then, *for those rows only*, cross reference the `owner_id` column value with the `id` column in the `owners` table.

-Let's take a look at a boiler-plate query that utilizing a JOIN statement to query a join table:
+Let's take a look at a boiler-plate query that utilizes a JOIN statement to query a join table:

 ```sql
 SELECT column(s)